-Choosing to use a well-known and regulated broker not only means you’re protecting yourself from scams, it also allows you to tap into their extensive research tools.
+Choosing to use a well-known and regulated broker not only means that you’re protecting yourself from scams, but it also allows you to tap into their extensive research tools.
 These are aspects that weaker brokers typically don’t offer.

-It takes minutes to set up an account with an online broker and start buying high dividend stocks.
+It takes minutes to set up an account with an online broker and start buying high-dividend stocks.
 It can be time well spent, allowing you to then sit back and enjoy long-term gains.

-There are two factors that are particularly important for dividend investors.
+There are two factors that are particularly important for dividend investors:

 Successful dividend trading relies on establishing the long-term prospects of a company.
 Good brokers offer in-depth fundamental analysis and news feeds on the different stocks.
 Tapping into their free research is a good first step.

 Most brokers offer markets in the FTSE 100 stocks.
 Your decision on which one to use will, to some extent, come down to personal preference.
-The functionality of the different sites can ‘feel’ different and its worth checking the T&Cs to find the one with the lowest administrative costs for your strategy.
+The functionality of the different sites can ‘feel’ different, and it’s worth checking the T&Cs to find the one with the lowest administrative costs for your strategy.

 Registering for and funding accounts is very straightforward.
 The process of verifying your account and logging your Know Your Client (KYC) documentation should take only a matter of minutes.
 After that, you’re ready to fund your account and start trading.

 The platforms will offer you a range of order types to help you manage risk.
-Stop-losses are trading instructions that are built into your account to kick you out of a position at a certain price.
+Stop losses are trading instructions that are built into your account to kick you out of a position at a certain price.
 This is very useful in the event that a position goes wrong, but is usually associated with more speculative strategies.

-If you’re looking to buy-and-hold then you might want to consider not using stop-losses.
-There is a risk that a momentary ‘flash-crash’ in price stops you out of your position at a loss but price then suddenly rebounds.
+If you’re looking to buy and hold, then you might want to consider not using stop losses.
+There is a risk that a momentary ‘flash crash’ in price stops you out of your position at a loss, but price then suddenly rebounds.

-Buying the best dividend stocks is then as simple as logging on, entering the amount of shares you want to purchase, and clicking ‘buy’.
+Buying the best dividend stocks is, then, as simple as logging on, entering the amount of shares you want to purchase, and clicking ‘Buy’.
 It’s important at this stage to double-check if you’re buying in CFD format or buying shares outright.

 Part of the secret of their success is the support they provide their clients in terms of educational resources, research materials and high-quality customer service.
-Even if you’re just curious, it’s possible to visit their sites and try out some dividend stock positions in a risk-free demo account, to see how they work out.
+Even if you’re just curious, it’s possible to visit their sites and try out some dividend stock positions in a risk-free demo account to see how they work out.

-If you’re looking to balance risk and return, then high dividend stocks ought to be your focus.
+If you’re looking to balance risk and return, then high-dividend stocks ought to be your focus.
 More speculative strategies have their place, but beginners, in particular, might benefit trading those using demo accounts or if using real funds, in very small size.

-Dividend stocks might not be the most exciting market to trade, but the record books show that, in terms of steady returns, they are hard to beat.
+Dividend stocks might not be the most exciting market to trade, but the record books show that in terms of steady returns, they are hard to beat.